 Iconic architecture, historic treasures, modern design and a vibrant food scene – there’s an array of fabulous things to do near London Bridge.
 Delve into the best, the quirky and the unmissable with my guide to discovering what to see and do in this cool area of London.
 That’s Tower Bridge in the shot above by the way.
 It very close to London Bridge but is much more photogenic.
-Tower Bridge is the one that the Americans thought they were buying but they ended up with the very plain London Bridge…
+Tower Bridge is the one that the Americans thought they were buying but they ended up with the very plain and boring London Bridge…

 As I drove through the beautiful woodland lined driveway of Foxhills Golf and Country Club I caught glimpses of lush green fairways and pristine greens.
 I suspected I was in for a treat.
 When I rounded the bend and came face to face with Foxhills Manor House I knew for sure.
 Foxhills golf club in Surrey is the perfect venue for a winter weekend getaway and I spent a fabulous couple of days there with the girls last month.

 Tis the season and London at Christmas lights up and sparkles like nowhere else.
 Towering Christmas trees twinkle with a million lights, streets are strung with the prettiest of illuminations and London Christmas markets pop up in the squares, parks and along the banks of the Thames.
 In London at Christmas there’s a definite sprinkling of magic in the air.